Recalibrating binary probabilistic classifiers: Literature review

-Calibration of probabilistic classifiers has often been treated in the literature, see the surveys by Ojeda et al.~\cite{calibratingOjeda2023} and Silva Filho et al.~\cite{silvaCalibration2023}.
+Calibration of probabilistic classifiers has often been treated in the literature, see the surveys by \citet{calibratingOjeda2023} and \citet{silvaCalibration2023}.
 In the typical calibration setting, a real-valued score is learned on a training dataset with joint observations of instances and labels.
 The score is then \emph{calibrated} or \emph{mapped} to become a probabilistic classifier on a test (or validation or calibration) dataset for which there are also joint observations of instances and labels.
 If the original score is already a probabilistic classifier then the term recalibration is sometimes used instead of calibration.
+Recent work by \citet{moreo2025interconnections} shows that, under distribution shift, the problem of classifier calibration is closely related to the problems of quantifying prior class probabilities and predicting the accuracy of a classifier.

-Cautious calibration (Allikivi et al.~\cite{Allikivi2024cautious}) is a variant of binary calibration with the goal to avoid either overconfidence or underconfidence of probabilistic classifiers.
+Cautious calibration \citep{Allikivi2024cautious} is a variant of binary calibration with the goal to avoid either overconfidence or underconfidence of probabilistic classifiers.
 Like for calibration, it is assumed that the labels of the instances in the calibration and test datasets are known.
 A common feature with recalibration as defined in this paper is conservatism of the posterior estimates.
 In the setting of this paper, conservatism can be achieved by choosing an appropriate value for the target class-1 prior probability.